dgasmith/opt_einsum/docs/source/path_finding.rst

 By default (``optimize='auto'``), :func:`~opt_einsum.contract` will select the best of these it can while aiming to keep path finding times below around 1ms.
-An analysis of each's performance can be found at the bottom of this page.
+An analysis of each of these approaches' performance can be found at the bottom of this page.

+Finally, for large and complex contractions, there is the ``'random-greedy'`` approach, which samples many greedy paths and can be customized to explicitly spend a maximum amount of time searching.

-Additionally, if you want to find the path separately to performing the contraction, or just inspect information about the path found, you can use the function :func:`~opt_einsum.contract_path`.
+If you want to find the path separately to performing the contraction, or just inspect information about the path found, you can use the function :func:`~opt_einsum.contract_path`.